Belgian Congo in World War II: Entry of the Congo into the war

 On 10 May 1940 Belgian officials formally requested that the United Kingdom and France declare their respect for the Congo's neutrality and support for its territorial integrity in a future peace settlement.
-The British government refused, wanting to ensure that the Congo would not fall under German control, and France followed suit.
+The British government (Churchill war ministry) refused, wanting to ensure that the Congo would not fall under control of Nazi Germany, and France followed suit.
 The French government briefly considered sending troops to occupy Léopoldville, the Congolese capital.

 On the day of the Belgian Army's surrender, the British government, uncertain about what would happen to the territory, held a crisis meeting in London.
-The Admiralty proposed sending troops to occupy strategic locations in the Congo, but this was quickly ruled unfeasible due to other military commitments.
+The British Admiralty proposed sending troops to occupy strategic locations in the Congo, but this was quickly ruled unfeasible due to other military commitments.
 The British government then resolved that if the Belgian government collapsed, it would support an "independent" Congo.

 Within the Congo itself, opinion was divided on whether or not to continue to support the war.
 Belgian corporate officials hoped that the colony would take a neutral stance, and the staff of the Force Publique, the colonial army, recommended a declaration of neutrality or even independence under the authority of the Governor-General of the Congo, Pierre Ryckmans.
 Ryckmans refused to take this advice, and declared on the day of the Belgian Army's surrender that the colony would remain loyal to the Allies.

-Despite this assurance, disruption broke out in the city of Stanleyville (now Kisangani in the eastern Congo) among the white population panicking about the future of the colony and the threat of an Italian invasion.
+Despite this assurance, disruption broke out in the city of Stanleyville (now Kisangani in the eastern Congo) among the white population panicking about the future of the colony and the threat of an invasion by the Mussolini regime.

-On 17 June France declared an armistice with Germany.
+On 17 June 1940, Philippe Pétain asked Nazi Germany for a ceasefire.

 Though Ryckmans had declared that he would continue to support the Allied cause, the Belgian government in Bordeaux was deeply disheartened by the French surrender.
 Prime Minister Hubert Pierlot believed that it lacked the resources to continue to fight and thus it would be better to negotiate a peace with Germany instead of going into exile in the United Kingdom.
-Most of the ministers agreed, though de Vleeschauwer dissented.
-While the government prepared to negotiate with Germany, representatives of various Belgo-Congolese companies in Bordeaux informed the ministers of rumours that should Belgium surrender, the United Kingdom would seize control of the Congo.
+Most of the ministers agreed; de Vleeschauwer dissented.
+While the government prepared to negotiate with Nazi Germany, representatives of various Belgo-Congolese companies in Bordeaux informed the ministers of rumours that should Belgium surrender, the United Kingdom would seize control of the Congo.

 Meanwhile, some circles in occupied Belgium feared that if the Congo aligned itself with the Allies it would be permanently lost as a colony to Belgium.
 In Brussels, the Germans established a "Kolonial Politisches Büro" that attempted to forge connections with what remained of the Ministry of Colonies.